 “Our goal is to foster a safe, positive space where the unique and specific health needs of the local LGBTQ+ community are met with compassion and expertise,” explains Amanda Kimmel, vice president of ambulatory operations for Jefferson Health - New Jersey.
 “Services provided at this location include primary care, infectious diseases, hormone replacement therapy, behavioral health (medication management and counseling/psychotherapy), medication assisted treatment (MAT) for opioid use disorder and preexposure prophylaxis (PrEP) for HIV prevention, as well as gynecology and breast surgery services, which will be added in the future.”

 The plan for this specialized practice came about two years ago.
-The practice was originally slated to open in Collingswood, but unexpected challenges brought on by the pandemic caused Jefferson Health - New Jersey to change course and open in Haddonfield.
+The practice was originally slated to open in Collingswood, but unexpected challenges brought on by the unprecedented challenges of 2020 caused Jefferson Health - New Jersey to change course and open in Haddonfield.

 “Rather than open an entirely new practice location, we made the decision to convert an existing Jefferson practice into this new, innovative model of care,” Kimmel says.
 “The Haddonfield area was chosen as it provides easy transportation access via both car and PATCO and connects Jefferson to a population with a high per- centage of LGBTQ+ residents.
-Our Jefferson executive leaders are committed to health equity, social justice and inclusion, and have been staunch advocates of moving this project forward, despite the challenges the organization has recently faced as a result of the COVID-19 pandemic.”
+Our Jefferson executive leaders are committed to health equity, social justice and inclusion, and have been staunch advocates of moving this project forward, despite the challenges of the past year.”

 “There has always been tremendous support from the LGBTQ+ community,” says Medical Director Dr. Todd Levin.
 “We want to make it easier for them to achieve optimal health, without having to travel outside of their community.
-Like many projects, we were delayed a bit by the pandemic, but we are happy to finally have the practice open and in full operation.”
+We are happy to finally have the practice open and in full operation.”

 Jefferson Health Haddonfield Primary & Specialty Care offers same-day appointments, as well as office hours between 8 a.m.-8 p.m. to help patients avoid visits to the hospital emergency rooms or urgent care centers for acute, but nonemergent, medical situations, says Kimmel.
 Telehealth services are also offered as well.